blueag8/Photography_Website/README.md

     pip3 freeze > requirements.txt

 9. Create a Procfile
-guni
+web: gunicorn <app_name>
+(Gunicorn for Heroku deployment)
 11. For stripe access you will need to register an account and obtain a both a publishable key and a Secret Key which will be stored in and environment variable.
-This can be done [here]
+This can be done [[https://dashboard.stripe.com/login](https://dashboard.stripe.com/login)]

 ## Requirements to run code locally: